bensitu/worklogger/README.md

 ./WorkLogger_build.sh
 ```

 Both scripts use `worklogger.spec`.
 The generated executable and packaged artifacts are expected in `dist/`.
-If you create a macOS DMG, place the final `.dmg` file in `dist/` as well.
+If you create a macOS App, place the final `.app` file in `dist/` as well.

 ## Project Layout